 8- Take pictures of all involved vehicles, including license plates.
 If you or your passengers have injuries that are apparent, take photos.
 Also take photos of insurance cards for each driver involved.

 9- When the police arrive, the officer(s) should collect information for each person involved in the accident.
-It’s a good idea, however, to document name, address, and telephone number of each person involved in the accident.
+However, it’s a good idea for you to document this information as well.
+Record the name, address, and telephone number of each person involved in the accident.
 Document the same information for anyone who witnessed the accident, as well as the number of the police report.
-Additionally, document names of the responding officer(s).
+Additionally, document name(s) of the responding officer(s).

-10- Notify your insurance company of the accident; however, do not give a statement to the insurance company immediately after the accident.
+10- You should notify your insurance company of the accident; however, do not give a statement to any insurance adjuster immediately after the accident.
+This is important and one of the most common mistakes that individuals make after being involved in an accident.
+Insurance adjusters will usually request permission to record a statement or request a written statement from you shortly following the accident.
 You may not have adequate information at this point, including information regarding any injuries sustained.
+Giving a statement too early can negatively impact your ability to recover compensation for any medical bills that follow.

 New Mexico Car Accident Attorney